MikiP98/ShimmerSupportLayer/README.md

 1. Run Minecraft with SSL and all the mods you want to add support for.
 After entering a world run command *"/generateShimmerSupport"*.
 2. DONE!
 Now restart the game and support should be added!
-3. If you want to improve the result and mayby help develop better support by sharing the support on the projects github you need:
+3. If you want to improve the result and mayby help develop better support by sharing the support on the projects github you need to:
     1. Download Source code of SSL.
     2. Copy the content of *"java_code.txt"* file <sup>(located in *'{game directory} > config > shimmer > compatitbility'*)</sup> to *"SemiAutomaticSupport"* JAVA class <sup>(located in *'src > client > java > io > github > mikip98 > automation > modSupport > SemiAutomaticSupport.java'*)</sup>
     3. Change any values you want.